dkerwin/django-pki/README.markdown

   * CA management

-    - Create chains
+    - Create CA chains based on self-signed Root CA's
-    - Allow or deny sub CA's
+    - CA's can contain other CA's or normal certificates
-    - Revoke and renew
+    - Revoke and renew for non self-signed CA's
-    - Export PEM and DER encoded certificates
+    - Create and export PEM and DER encoded certificates
-    - Automatic CRL generation/update when CA or certificate is modified
+    - Automatic CRL generation/update when CA or related certificate is modified

   * Certificate management

     - Revoke and renew
-    - Export DER, PKCS12 and PEM encoded versions
+    - Create and export PEM, PKCS12 and DER encoded versions

 django-pki stores the data in your favourite database backend (if supported by Django - MySQL, PostgreSQL, SQLite, Oracle).
 The main work is done by using Django's swiss army knife - the builtin admin.
 There is only a small number of custom views (download and logviewer).